2lambda123/HP_Device_and_Bios-Hacking/README.md

 ![Screenshot](.800.g5.pics/nvme.slot2.jpg)
 ![Screenshot](.800.g5.pics/clip_chip.jpg)

-> THIS WILL BRICK YOUR PC IF YOU - DO IT ON YOUR OWN RISK!!
+> THIS WILL BRICK YOUR PC - DO IT ON YOUR OWN RISK!!
 > PLEASE NOTICE THE LEGS 1, 7, 8 are from my PICTURE, NOT FROM THE DATASHEET!!!

 * A wire on pin  1 and 7 for ~1.2s erased Intel Firmware